|1952 Farmall Super C

 Fast Hitch &

-The seven photos below show the various combinations for connecting to implements
+The six photos below show the various combinations for connecting to implements

 using: 1) Fast Hitch, 2) Three Point Brackets and 3) Quick Hitch Adapter for 3-point

 implements with bushings.
 This third option allows quick and easy connection to